The global skills and competency framework for the digital world

 Specifies the technical configurations and components required for a small network or a network segment in a more complex infrastructure.

-Follows organisational architectures and standards.
+Follows organisational architectures, standards, and security guidelines.

 Network design: Level 4

-Level 4 - Enable: Essence of the level: Performs diverse complex activities, supports and supervises others, works autonomously under general direction, and contributes expertise to deliver team objectives.
+Level 4 - Enable: Essence of the level: Performs diverse complex activities, supports and guides others, delegates tasks when appropriate, works autonomously under general direction, and contributes expertise to deliver team objectives.

 (unchanged)